blairconrad/dicognito/README.md

 # Anonymize all files in the current directory with the dcm extension
 # but overwrite the original files.
-# Note: repeatedly anonymizing the same files will cause date attributes
+# Note: repeatedly anonymizing the same files will cause date elements
 # to  move farther into the past.
 dicognito --in-place *.dcm
 ```